rsyslog/rsyslog/source/concepts/messageparser.rst

 parsed.
 Why?
 Because the RFC3164 parser will always parse every message, so if it were asked first, it would parse (and misinterpret) the 5424-formatted message, return it did so and the rsyslog engine would never call the 5424 parser.
-So oder of sequence is very important.
+So order of sequence is very important.

 What happens if no parser in the chain could parse a message?
 Well, then we could not obtain the in-memory representation that is needed to